Opinion: The FATF should blacklist Russia

 AI

 Tomorrow, October 22, the Financial Action Task Force will meet and it is expected that they will once again discuss Russia’s blacklisting.
-It is unbelievable that Russia, a state sponsor of terrorism and a member of an intergovernmental organization that sets standards for combating terrorist financing, money-laundering, and other financial crimes, has not been removed.
+It is unbelievable that Russia, a state sponsor of terrorism and a member of intergovernmental organization that sets standards for combating terrorist financing, money-laundering, and other financial crimes, has not been removed.

-It would be an appropriate move for the administration of Joe Biden to finally push for Russia to be blacklisted by the FATF.
+It would be an appropriate move for the administration of to finally push for Russia to be blacklisted by the FATF.
 If Donald Trump becomes president, keeping Russia on this list could be a bargaining tool for future peace talks over Ukraine.

 The pressure on Russia’s economic system has increased in recent months.
-The ruble is close to 100 dollars to the dollar and is on the rise.
-Russia’s Central had to raise interest rates to stabilize currency and combat inflation.
+The is close to 100 to the dollar and inflation is on the rise.
+Russia’s Central Bank had to raise interest rates to stabilize currency and combat inflation.
 These economic challenges are partly due to new sanctions, such as measures against the Moscow Exchange and tightened secondary sanction that makes it harder for third party countries like China and India to trade with Russia.

 The tightening of sanctions against Russia serves many important purposes.

 FATF was created in response to the threat of terrorism by Islamists after 9/11.
 One argument against blacklisting Russia stems from the fact that it plays an important role in combating these radical Islamist groups.
 Recent events, however, suggest that Russia poses a greater threat to the West today than these groups.
-Its alliances with Iran, North Korea and now 10,000 fighting in Russia’s conflict in Ukraine show its alignment with other FATF blacklisted states.
+Its alliances with Iran, North Korea and now 10,000 troops fighting in Russia’s conflict in Ukraine show its alignment with other FATF blacklisted states.

 The blacklisting of Russia would send out a clear message that allying with Iran and North Korea in order to wage war on Ukraine and attack Western interests can have consequences.